Narinder Singh Kapany: Philanthropy and art

 As a philanthropist, Kapany was active in education and the arts.
 He was the founding chairman of the Sikh Foundation and a major funder of its activities for over 50 years.
 In collaboration with international institutions and publishers, the Foundation runs programs in publishing, academia and the arts.
 In 1998, Kapany endowed a Chair of Sikh Studies at the University of California, Santa Barbara.
 His gift in 1999 of $500,000 to the Asian Art Museum of San Francisco established a gallery in its new building displaying the works he donated from his collection of Sikh art.
 In 1999, he endowed a Chair of Optoelectronics at the University of California, Santa Cruz.
 Again in 2012, he established the Narinder Kapany Endowed Chair in Entrepreneurship at UC Santa Cruz.
 He was a trustee of the University of California, Santa Cruz Foundation.
 He also served as a trustee of the Menlo School in Menlo Park, California.

 As an art collector, Kapany specialised in Sikh art.
 He provided paintings and other objects on loan for the "Arts of the Sikh Kingdoms" exhibition, which was held at London's Victoria & Albert Museum beginning in March 1999.
 From there, the exhibition proceeded to the Asian Art Museum of San Francisco (with the Sikh Foundation as a sponsor) and opened in May 2000 at the Royal Ontario Museum in Toronto.
 The exhibition follows "Splendors of the Punjab: Sikh Art and Literature in 1992" organised by Kapany in collaboration with the Asian Art Museum and UC Berkeley to celebrate the 25th anniversary of the Sikh Foundation.
 As an artist, Kapany's 'dynoptic' sculptures were displayed at the Exploratorium of the Palace of Fine Arts in San Francisco in 1972 and at museums and art galleries in Chicago, Monterey, Palo Alto, and Stanford.
+In 1999, Kapany donated $500,000 to the Asian Art Museum in San Francisco to establish a Sikh gallery at the museum and donated a hundred Sikh artworks, artefacts, and objects from his collection for the purpose.
+On 27 October 2022, an enlarged Sikh gallery at the Asian Art Museum was inaugurated, with the enlarged gallery being named after Satinder Kaur, Kapany's wife.

-Awards and recognitions
+Awards and recognition

 Kapany was posthumously included in the list of Padma Vibhushan awardees for 2021.
 The award is India's second highest civilian honor.
 He received the UC Santa Cruz Foundation Fiat Lux Award in 2008.
 He was also the recipient of the Pravasi Bharatiya Samman in 2004.
 He received the Excellence 2000 Award from the USA Pan-Asian American Chamber of Commerce in 1998.
 In November 1999, he was identified by Fortune as one of the seven "unsung heroes who greatly influenced life in the twentieth century" in the "Businessmen of the Century" issue.
 Dr. Kapany was also on Time Magazine's list of top ten scientists of the 20th century in Time's last issue of 1999.